Imagine this scenario: You’re on a study trip to Italy for a few months, and you notice that your hair is getting a little long. You need a haircut!

 Getting your beard cut

-If you are a man, you might want to have your beard professionally shaved.
+If you are a man, you may want to have your beard professionally shaved.
 You can say…

 Vorrei tagliarmi la barba.